robotont/robotont-electronics-mainboard/README.md

 ## Board layout

-The following 3D rendering illustrates the PCB design of the gen3.0.0-ver0.2.0 mainboard.
+The following 3D rendering illustrates the PCB design of the Robotont 3 mainboard.
 ![Robotont mainboard](docs/robotont-mainboard-pcb.png)